An official website of the United States government.

 • Firewood Month Toolkit -- During Firewood Month (October), reduce firewood movement to slow the spread of forest pests and diseases via the firewood pathway.

-• The Emerald Ash Borer, EAB in the United States - A Story Map by USDA
+• The Emerald Ash Borer Story Map

 • USDA.
 Animal and Plant Health Inspection Service.